snu-sf-class/sf202401/README.md

 ## Announcements

 - Apr.
 18: Midterm exam date is changed: May.
 11 (Sat) (14:00-18:00).
 The instruction for Midterm will soon be uploaded.
-(Notice for Assignment 2 : Please check scoring policy for assignments in **errata** page, and do not overlook the restrictions.
-(This item will be removed from the list after Apr 18.))
 - Apr.
 16: ~~Midterm exam : Apr.
 28 (19:00 - 23:00)~~.
 - Apr.
 8: Assignment 1 result is uploaded.
 Claims : until Apr 21.
 - Apr.
 6: Assignment 2 is uploaded.
 Before solving the problems, check if `git push` works properly for the assignment.